Skip to main content

 GPU resource

 This resource type defines the graphical processing units (GPUs) that can be passed through to the applications.
 The GPUs are referenced using labels.
-An example configuration for GPUs in a resource profile is:
+An example configuration for GPUs in a tenant resource profile is:

 gpu-labels: